SoftUni-Internal/interactive-content/EN/04-Remote-Databases/04-Summary.md

 ## In the next lesson, you will learn:

-- Templating Concepts
+- Templating concepts
-- Simple Templating
+- Simple templating
-- Templating Engines
+- Templating engines
-- Handlebars Overview
+- Handlebars overview

 [/slide]